upspin/upspin/README.md

 By participating in this project you agree to abide by its terms.

-The Upspin mascot is Copyright 2017 Renee French. [doc/mascot.md](All Rights Reserved).
+The Upspin mascot is Copyright 2017 Renee French.
+[All Rights Reserved](doc/mascot.md).